arnaudromain2003-lang/DSPAP-Project-2025-ARNAUD-DELPLANQUE-GASTARD/README.md

 conda env create -f dspap-ADG.yml conda activate dspap```

+### You can install the same environment as we used

+conda create --name monenv --file environment.txt pip install -r <(grep -A9999 "# Additional pip packages" environment.txt | tail -n +2)

 ### Dataset

 We use three datasets from the Public Transport Validation Dataset (1 Nov 2019 to 30 Mar 2020):